 All that we own is in our Osprey 46L Carry On luggage and our technology is in our Osprey 24L Day Pack.
 We ‘only do summer’ where possible.
 We roll our clothes.
 Jane uses Lush shampoo and conditioner bars, keeping in line with carry on airline regulations.

-We are international house sitters and mix our travels up with house sitting and staying in hotels or apartments.
+We are international house sitters and mix our travels up with house sitting and staying in hotels or apartments (if you want to learn more, check out this awesome TrustedHousesitters Review).
 Back in Australia one of our sons has a container with our tax records and hard drives for photographs.